Stevy64/GabomaZone/README.md

 # Small fixes to do
 1) Replace 'ugettext' by 'gettext' library
+2) Replace 'force_text' by 'force_str'
-2) Make sure django and pillow libs versions are compatible
+3) Make sure django and pillow libs versions are compatible

 # Launch server (in virtualenv)
 python3 manage.py runserver 8001